eclipsesource/tabris-decorators/doc/redux/@connect.md

 exports.ExampleComponent = connector(asFactory(ExampleComponent));
 ```

-When using the ES6 module syntax the component needs to have a different local name than the export.
+When using the ES6 module syntax, the component needs to have a different local name than the export.

 ```js
 export const ExampleComponent = connect(stateToProps, dispatchToProps)(ExampleComponentBase);
 ```

-In TypeScript a namespace could be used:
+In **TypeScript** a namespace could be used:

 ```js
 namespace internal {